SnabbHQ/snabb-app-partner/README.md

 alt="Introduction" width="240" height="180" border="10"
 /></a>

-* Snowflake is a *starter app* so all tutorials are basic in nature
+* snabbPartner is a *starter app* so all tutorials are basic in nature
 * There are a bizzilion ways of doing any of this - I'm showing one
 * There's a number of CI sites, I chose Bitrise.io
 * There's a general understanding of why to us a CI